 do all such things and execute all such documents and provide any further information that the Market Operator may reasonably require in order to carry out such registrations within such timelines as may be specified by the Market Operator, having regard to any applicable time limit for the registration of such a charge; and

 fully comply with any other applicable Account Security Requirements in relation to the provision of cash collateral as set out in paragraphs G.1.5.1, G.1.5.2 and G.1.5.3 of this Code and in Agreed Procedure 1 "Registration", Agreed Procedure 9 "Management of Credit Cover and Credit Default" and Agreed Procedure 17 "Banking and Participant Payments".

+and/or:

+(c) an irrevocable Demand Guarantee which:

+(i) shall be issued by a Credit Cover Provider fulfilling the eligibility requirements set out in paragraph G.9.1.3;

+(ii) shall be in the form attached in Appendix A “Standard Letter of Credit and Standard Demand Guarantee”;

+(iii) shall be for a minimum duration of 12 months.
+At least 60 calendar days before expiry of the current demand guarantee the Participant must put a replacement demand guarantee in place, with an effective date starting from the date following the date of expiry of the current demand guarantee;

+(iv) shall be capable of being paid out for “Same Day Value” following a Credit Call; and

+(v) shall be capable of being validated by the Market Operator under paragraph G.9.1.7,

-A Credit Cover Provider shall be a Bank which must:
+A Credit Cover Provider shall in respect of a Letter of Credit be a Bank which must:

 hold a Banking Licence in Ireland under Section 9 of the Central Bank Act 1971 (Ireland) or be authorised by the Financial Conduct Authority to engage in “regulated activities”, as defined in Part 2 and Schedule 2 of the Financial Services and Markets Act 2000 (Northern Ireland and United Kingdom), or be otherwise authorised to provide banking services in Ireland or the United Kingdom; and